 Figure 5.
 Muscle fiber mounted using sutures.

-The last attachment method. and likely the simplest of the three. is using T-clips.
+The attachment method and likely the simplest of the three is using T-clips.
 These are pre-fabricated small aluminum foil clips in the shape of a ‘T’.
 The sides fold over and crimp onto the muscle fiber being mounted.
 The bottom end of the clip has a diamond shaped hole that the transducer and motor hooks slide into.
-These hooks are generally made into an ‘L’ shape for the transducer and a ‘J’ shape for the motor lever arm using 0.2- or 0.1-mm insect pins depending on the muscle fiber type (Figure 6).
+These hooks are generally made into an ‘L’ shape for the transducer and a ‘J’ shape for the motor lever arm using 0.2- or 0.1-mm insect pins depending on the muscle fiber type (Figure 5).
 Aurora Scientific now supplies a variety of T-clips designed for specific muscle types, including skeletal, cardiac and smooth.

 Figure 6.
 Fiber mounted to hooks using T-clips.